From BR Bullpen

 Helmig hit .451/.500/.707 in 1998, finishing 4th in the Northern division of Bundesliga in average and 5th in slugging.
-He was one of the first three members of the German Baseball Hall of Fame, being selected that year.
+He was one of the first three members of the German Baseball Hall of Fame, following Roland Hoffmann and the same year as Stephan Jäger.
 In 1999, he was named the Athlete of the Year for the city of Paderborn.

 Helmig became head coach of Paderborn during their dynastic years but resigned after the 2007 season, when they failed to win the title for the second year in a row.
 He was replaced by Stefan Fechtig.
 Helmig was hired to manage Buchbinder Legionaere for 2008.